joaopedroAnelli/iWorkout/README.md

 The project currently lacks tests and documentation.
 Adding unit tests, improving error handling, and expanding the rest timer features would be valuable enhancements.

+## Localization

+The UI strings are defined using `LocalizedStringKey` so the app can be translated.
+English is the base language and Brazilian Portuguese translations live under `*.lproj/Localizable.strings` in each target's `Resources` folder.
+Add additional languages by creating a new `<language>.lproj` directory with a `Localizable.strings` file containing the desired translations.